Family HealthWorking to ensure the health and well-being of Louisiana’s families

 Programs and Initiatives

-Based on recommendations from the LPHI led Adolescent Mapping Project (AMP), Connections: Bridging Teens+Sex+Health was established in 2016.
-Connections is a three tiered program that provides technical assistance, builds referral networks, and supports community coalitions to improve adolescent sexual and reproductive health.
-We provide technical assistance to schools to improve and expand comprehensive sex education using the WISE Method.
+Based on recommendations from LPHI’s Adolescent Mapping Project (AMP), Connections: Bridging Teens+Sex+Health was established in 2016.
+Connections has three tiers: Connection to Education, Connection to Care, and Connection to Community.
+Connection to Education provides technical assistance to schools to improve and expand comprehensive sex education using the WISE Method.
 WISE (Working to Institutionalize Sex Ed) is a national initiative that supports school districts in implementing sex education.
-Based on the CDC’s Project Connect, we are working with clinics and schools to develop a more robust referral network to link adolescents to reproductive health services in the greater New Orleans area.
+Connection to Care works with clinics and schools to develop a more robust referral network to link adolescents to reproductive health services in the greater New Orleans area based on CDC’s Project Connect intervention.
+Connection to Community currently includes two adolescent health coalitions, the Louisiana Adolescent Reproductive Health Coalition and the Ouachita Youth Coalition.
+We are also developing an emerging interfaith coalition.
+LPHI founded the Louisiana Adolescent Reproductive Health Coalition, which comprises members from around the state who advocate for improved policy regarding adolescent sexual health.
+The Ouachita Youth Coalition is led by our partner, Children’s Coalition for Northeast Louisiana and focuses on improving the health of young people in Ouachita Parish.

 Reproductive Health Integration Initiative (RHII)